Majority Edge Colouring of Hypergraph: Main results

+Hence $L(G^*)$ admits a proper vertex-colouring with at most $kr+1$ colours by a greedy algorithm.
+Equivalently, $G^*$ admits a proper edge-colouring with at most $kr+1$ colours.

-This edge-coloring of $H^*$ directly induces an edge-coloring of the original hypergraph $H$.
-For any original vertex $u$ that was split into $t$ new vertices, any given color can appear at most once at each of the $t$ new vertices in $H^*$.
-Therefore, in $H$, any color appears at most $t$ times on the edges incident to $u$.
-Since $t$ was chosen such that $t = \lfloor d_u/k \rfloor$, this coloring satisfies the $\frac{1}{k}$-majority condition. \end{proof}
+Pull this colouring back to the original hypergraph $G$.
+Fix a vertex $u\in V(G)$.
+A given colour appears at most once on the edges incident with each split copy $u_1,\dots,u_{t_u}$, because the colouring on $G^*$ is proper.
+Therefore, in $G$ the same colour appears at most $t_u$ times on the edges incident with $u$.
+Since